 - Selection: Spotting and selecting the best is a critical part of talent management.

 - Referrals: Talent knows talent.
 Referral programs are effective as they help to pick up candidates that onboard quicker and perform better.
+We listed 7 employee referral programs examples you can take a look at to get inspired.

 - Onboarding: Getting people up to speed as quickly as possible helps to make them more productive and increases employee retention.